 You need to replace lost fluids, so make sure that glass of water is regularly re-filled.

-Make like Meghan and wear a chic sun hat - and keep hydrated!
+Make like Meghan Markle and wear a chic sun hat – and keep hydrated!

 Avoid the sun while your skin heals

 Make sure you don't forget the suncream a second time, wear a hat and always carry a light wrap to cover up if the sun is brighter than you realised.
-Up your SPF factor, too - we like Ultrasun's SPF 50+ (available here).
+Up your SPF factor, too!
+We like Ultrasun's SPF 50+ range.

 Wear loose clothing